tejeshbhalla/RL-MAX/README.md

 ## Known Limitations

 - **Sequence-level loss**: ratios are computed at the sequence level (sum of token log probs), not per-token.
 Can be unstable for long completions.
-- **No KL penalty**: no reference model constraint — policy can drift far from the base model.
+- **No KL penalty**: Has been removed and since its rlvr dont need it prob need it to prevent reward hacking
 - **No micro-batching**: entire batch goes through one forward pass.
 Large batches or long sequences may OOM.
 - **Disk-based weight sync**: checkpoint save + vLLM reload is slow.
 Production systems use shared memory.
 - **Hardcoded prompts**: uses 4 fixed prompts.
 Needs proper dataset integration.